On this page:

 For Women with Type 1 or Type 2 Diabetes

 If you already have type 1 or type 2 diabetes and are thinking about having a baby, talk with your doctor before you get pregnant.
 Untreated or poorly controlled diabetes can cause serious problems for your baby.
-Read more in What I need to know about Preparing for Pregnancy if I Have Diabetes or call 1–800–860–8747 and request a copy.
+More information is provided in the NIDDK health topic, What I need to know about Preparing for Pregnancy if I Have Diabetes or call 1–800–860–8747 and request a copy.

 *See the Pronunciation Guide for tips on how to say the words in bold type.

 What causes gestational diabetes?

 Gestational diabetes happens when your body can't make enough insulin during pregnancy.
 Insulin is a hormone made in your pancreas, an organ located behind your stomach.
 Insulin helps your body use glucose for energy and helps control your blood glucose levels.

 During pregnancy, your body makes more hormones and goes through other changes, such as weight gain.
 These changes cause your body's cells to use insulin less effectively, a condition called insulin resistance.
 Insulin resistance increases your body's need for insulin.
 If your pancreas can't make enough insulin, you will have gestational diabetes.